 It’s really an intermediate level piece – there are full instructions for completing every step, including the basic RAW sections, and none are particularly tricky, so in theory a relative beginner could follow it, but I would say that you’d need to be confident of an even, controlled tension, and be able to handle beadwork that is fighting back a bit, so if you’re a beginner maybe work on some more basic RAW projects before you buy this one?
 It’s not going anywhere anytime soon……

-And Ive been super organised, so materials packs containing all of the beads and crystals you need, plus a pre-coloured needle case are now available for UK buyers from my Etsy and Folksy shops.
+And I’ve been super organised, so materials packs containing all of the beads and crystals you need, plus a pre-coloured needle case are now available for from my Etsy and Folksy shops.
 You can choose between a long or a short needle case to suit the types of needles you use, and there are four colourways, available in either length.
-If you’re not based in the UK, all of the details of the beads used in those colourways are in the tutorials, so you should be able to recreate without too much trouble (and save yourself the exhorbitant international postage from the UK).
+Or all of the details of the beads used in those colourways are in the tutorials, so you should be able to recreate them without too much trouble, or even better, design your own!